murat-polat/tutor-contrib-frontpage/README.md

-This is a plugin for Tutor Open edX, an can be used for marketing and other educational purposes.
+This is a plugin for Tutor Open edX, and can be used for marketing and other educational purposes.
 It's easy to install and customize like WordPress.
 Because plugins based of Wagtail and CodeRed CMS.
 Thanks a lot to the Vince Salvino :) https://github.com/coderedcorp/coderedcms

 ### Installation:

-`pip3 install -e tutor-contrib-frontpage`
+`pip3 install  tutor-contrib-frontpage`

 `tutor plugins list`